bitwes/Gut/documentation/docs/class_ref/class_guttest.rst

 **Inherits:** `Node <https://docs.godotengine.org/en/stable/classes/class_node.html>`_

-This is the base class for all test scripts.
-Extend this...test the world!
+This is the base class for all GUT test scripts.

 .. rst-class:: classref-reftable-group